 If you're considering antidepressants as a treatment option, the following questions may help you make your decision.

-Remember, antidepressants aren't a cure.
-Medication may treat some symptoms of depression, but can't change the underlying issues and situations in your life that are making you depressed.
-That’s where exercise, therapy, mindfulness meditation, social support and other lifestyle changes come in.
-These non-drug treatments can produce lasting changes and long-term relief.
+It’s important to remember that antidepressants aren't a cure for depression.
+Medication may treat some symptoms, but can't change the underlying issues and situations in your life that are making you depressed.

 The more you know about your antidepressant, the better equipped you'll be to deal with side effects, avoid dangerous drug interactions, and minimize other safety concerns.